AdoriZahard/hi3er/docs/index.md

 S0 | Finality | 65 7T & Handel | 8:17 (6.0 1st Half) | [https://youtu.be/3oqKVTRESns](https://youtu.be/3oqKVTRESns)

 !!! note
-    Expect the strength of this build to probably be weaker in downscaling compared to the others.
+    Expect the strength of this build to be a bit weaker with lower stigmatas.

 Buff | Load
 :----: | :----:
-Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
-Triggering it again refreshes the duration. | 5 Physical and Elemental DMG increases by 15% for 4s after triggering Ultimate Evasion Skill.
-Triggering it again resets the duration. | 10
+When the stage timer is paused, Total DMG received by all enemies on the field increases by 20% for 15s.
+Triggering it again resets the duration.| 15
-When Valkyrie enters Herrscher Form, all enemies on the field takes 20% more Total DMG (cannot stack) until the current floor ends. | 15
+When a Support and Deployed Valkyrie are of matching type, all enemies on the field take 10% more Total DMG. | 15

 !!! note
     Effective for 6.0 (2nd Half)